AbsaOSS/cobrix/README.md

 - #### 0.2.11 released XX Dec 2018
   - Parser decoders have been rewritten resulting in about 20% increase of performance
+  - Added support for IEEE-754 floating point numbers for COMP-1 and COMP-2
   - Added support for decimal numbers with explicit decimal point
   - Added support for DISPLAY-formatted numbers sign overpunching
   - Added support for DISPLAY-formatted numbers sign separate (both leading and trailing)